 - Frija will check for the latest firmware version available for your Samsung phone or tablet and show you the results.
 Click the Download button.

-- You will be prompted to save the firmware file on your PC.
-Don’t modify the name of the firmware file’s name and click on the OK option.
+- You will be prompted to choose the location on your PC where you want Frija to download and save the firmware file.
+Don’t modify the name of the firmware file name and click on the OK option.

 - In my case, the name of the firmware file was SM-N975F 1 20200730172133 hfe04fpm7v fac.zip.enc4.